Gingerbreadfork/Tweet-Scream/README.md

 ------

-Tweets will be logged to the console, but also saved to a file in the local directory called ```stream.txt```
+* Tweets will be logged to the console, but also saved to a file in the local directory called ```stream.txt```

-The Log file can be manually cleared between runs if desired, just empty it and overwrite the file.
+* The Log file can be manually cleared between runs if desired, just empty it and overwrite the file.
+* Uses Twitter Api v2 learn more here: https://developer.twitter.com/en/docs/twitter-api/early-access